InteropIO/finsemble-seed/README.md

     }
 }
 ```
-*The output will be placed inside of the `dist` folder once built.*

 If you wanted to add our middleware to your own webpack file you need to add two things: